Coreprog/encryption_lib/README.md

 # encryption_lib for Deno
-A library with different method to encode and decode data.
+A library with different methods to encode and decode data.

 ## Caesar Cipher